jimlindstrom/eniac-simulator/README.md

 ## Demo

-The demo is set up to take two user-inputted constants, subtract them, and triple the result.
-It uses the master programmer, the constant transmitter, and both accumulators to accomplish this task in about 13 "addition times".
+The demo is set up to run three pre-configured programs.
+Select one and then follow the directions for running the machine.
+(Read below for how to write your own programs!)

 You can view it at [http://eniac-simulator.herokuapp.com/](http://eniac-simulator.herokuapp.com/).